lukemerrett/go-explore/README.md

 Configuration:
   Output Type: Console        # Only supports "Console" at the moment
 Scenes:
-  Scene Key:                  # The first scene is always the starting scene shown to the user
+  Scene Key:
     Title: Title of Scene
     Body: Body Text of Scene
-    End Scene: false          # Can be true or false, if not specified, defaults to false
+    Start Scene: true         # Can be true or false, if not specified, defaults to false End Scene: false          # Can be true or false, if not specified, defaults to false
     Transitions:
       Scene Key: Text For Transition